-The B.L.A. program is designed for those students desiring to enter the profession of landscape architecture either directly after completing the degree or after completing graduate school.
+B.L.A. programs are designed for students graduating from high school or transferring from other college programs who wish to enter the profession of landscape architecture either directly after completing the degree or after completing a graduate degree.
 This is a professional degree with an emphasis on the skills and knowledge required to qualify as a landscape architect.

 The degree is accredited by the Landscape Architectural Accreditation Board (LAAB).